eschmidt001/E.Motion-2019/documents/design-journey.md

 ## Changes Based on User Testing (Final Submission)
 > What changes did you make to your design based on user testing?

+After our two final user testings, we decided to work on the making sure there are no design glitches in interactivity for the eboard page and adding a count down for the apply page.

 ## Final Notes to the Graders (Final Submission)
 > 1. Give us three specific strengths of your site that sets it apart from the previous website of the client (if applicable) and/or from other websites.
 Think of this as your chance to argue for the things you did really well.

+There is no previous website of the client but our theme of a very clean and simple aesthetic fits the aesthetic of our target audience and our client.
+The montserrat font, simple white and black theme, and the clean alignment helps cultivate this theme.
+Another strength would be the interactivity of our page where users may click through the slideshow to see the photos of who actually makes up E.Motion.
+The user also can hover over different eboard members to see their bios.
+A third strength would be the form that allows for users to directly buy from our website.

 > 2. Tell us about things that don't work, what you wanted to implement, or what you would do if you keep working with the client in the future.
 Give justifications.

+We hoped to have a holographic drop down nav bar on the mobile version for interactivity.
+However, we were unable to implement this because other interactivity was a priority such as the eboard hovering, the form, and the slideshow.
+If we had additional time and human capital, we would like to implement this dropdown menu in the future.

 > 3. Tell us what you, as a team, learned while working on this project.

+Us, as a team, learned that people have various value adds to every team.
+One person may have in depth experience with javascript while the other may be good at css.
+It is important to acknowledge these strengths but also give everyone an equal role in coding and designing.
+Communication is also key to a successful team because messaging each other on Facebook whenever we had questions or was able to begin working made our workflow more streamlined and efficient.

 > 4. Tell us anything else you need us to know for when we're looking at the project.

+N/A